awsdocs/aws-security-hub-user-guide/doc_source/finding-aggregation-update.md

-# Updating the finding aggregation configuration<a name="finding-aggregation-update"></a>
+# Updating the cross\-Region aggregation configuration<a name="finding-aggregation-update"></a>

-You can update the finding aggregation to change the linked Regions for the current aggregation Region\.
-You can also change whether to automatically aggregate findings from new Regions\.
+You can update the cross\-Region aggregation configuration to change the linked Regions for the current aggregation Region\.
+You can also change whether to automatically aggregate findings, insights, control statuses, and security scores from new Regions\.

-When you stop aggregating findings from a linked Region, Security Hub does not remove any existing aggregated findings from the aggregation Region\.
+When you stop aggregating data from a linked Region, Security Hub does not remove any existing aggregated data from the aggregation Region\.

 You cannot use the update process to change the aggregation Region\.
 To change the aggregation Region, you must do the following:

-1. Stop finding aggregation\.
-See [Stopping finding aggregation](finding-aggregation-stop.md)\.
+1. Stop cross\-Region aggregation\.
+See [Stopping cross\-Region aggregation](finding-aggregation-stop.md)\.

 1. Change to the Region that you want to be the new aggregation Region\.

-1. Enable finding aggregation\.
-See [Enabling finding aggregation](finding-aggregation-enable.md)\.
+1. Enable cross\-Region aggregation\.
+See [Enabling cross\-Region aggregation](finding-aggregation-enable.md)\.

-## Updating the finding aggregation configuration \(console\)<a name="finding-aggregation-update-console"></a>
+## Updating the cross\-Region aggregation configuration \(console\)<a name="finding-aggregation-update-console"></a>

-You must update the finding aggregation configuration from the current aggregation Region\.
+You must update the cross\-Region aggregation configuration from the current aggregation Region\.

 In Regions other than the aggregation Region, the **Finding aggregation** panel displays a message that you must edit the configuration in the aggregation Region\.
 Choose this message to display a link to navigate to the aggregation Region\.